anieldev/demonet/README.md

 ```

 A "*salt*" is a random string.
-By hashing a plain text password with a generated salt, the hash algorithm is no longer predictable.
+By hashing a plain text password with a generated salt, the hash algorithm is less predictable.
 The same password, once hashed, will no longer yield the same hash again without using the same salt.
 Salts also help mitigate [hash table](https://en.wikipedia.org/wiki/Hash_table) attacks by forcing attackers to re-compute them using the salts for each user.

 <br>